mccg-pas/group-wiki/useful_commands.md

 - To submit jobs: `qsub <jobname>`
 - To cancel jobs: `qdel <jobid>`
 - To view queue: `qstat -u <user>`
+- To view jobs of the group: `nqstat`

 ## Supercomputer allocations